timescale/helm-charts/CONTRIBUTING.md

 _NOTE_: In order to make testing and merging of PRs easier, please submit changes to multiple charts in separate PRs.

-Remember to always work in a branch of your local copy, as you might otherwise have to contend with conflicts in master.
+Remember to always work in a branch of your local copy, as you might otherwise have to contend with conflicts in the main branch.

 Please also see [GitHub
 flow](https://docs.github.com/en/get-started/quickstart/github-flow).